Dataset of GenAI-Assisted Information Problem Solving in Education: Technical Validation

 First, we verified the data collection platform (instrumentation validity).
 FLoRA~\cite{li2025floraengine} is open-source and has been extensively validated in prior research.
 For example, FLoRA has been utilised across multiple peer-reviewed journal articles~\cite{fan2024beware, tang2024facilitating, li2023analytics, van2023introduction}, and conferences publications~\cite{osakwe2024measurement, li2024analytics}.
 Moreover, data gathered via FLoRA has been validated using think-aloud protocols and eye-tracking data, demonstrating robust methodological rigour and thought~\cite{lim2021temporal,fan2022towards}.
 On this basis, we adopted FLoRA as the data collection system for this study.

 Second, we tested the stability of the trace data across cohorts (temporal stability and replicability).
-We compared a pilot dataset collected under identical experimental conditions in Semester One 2024 (2024S1) with the main dataset from Semester Two 2024 (2024S2), which we intend to release as open data.
+As described in the Methods, the study was conducted in two offerings of the same course: a pilot cohort in 2024S1 and the main cohort in 2024S2 (released as open data).
+We assessed stability by comparing the distribution of the number of time-stamped raw trace events (log entries) per student between 2024S1 and 2024S2.
 After conducting normality and homogeneity‑of‑variance tests, we found that both datasets were non‑normal but exhibited equal variances.
 We therefore used a Mann–Whitney U test, which yielded p = 0.171063 (> 0.05), indicating no significant difference in the distribution of trace logs per student between 2024S1 and 2024S2.
 Figure~\ref{fig:trace_data_distribution} shows comparable right‑skewed distributions across semesters, with similar medians and a comparable spread of outliers; although 2024S2 includes more students, the distributional patterns remain stable.
 This consistency supports the reliability of the collection process and the generalisability of our findings.

 Third, we quality‑checked all utterance data (content integrity).
 Trained data raters examined every user question and chatbot response line by line to verify appropriateness (removing any offensive language), relevance to the study context and no non-English content.
 This review ensured that anomalies or inappropriate items were identified and addressed promptly.